MPSLab-ASU/Jobbed/README.md

  - On WSL you may also need to run `# apt install build-essential git` to get `make` and `git`
  - For faster building, it is recommended to run `make clean;make -f Unix.mk -j4`, where 4 can be adjusted to the amount of parallel jobs that the system can perform

-### Building MacOS with Cross Compiler from Homebrew
+### Building on MacOS
  - Clone the repository
- - Ensure you have the `gcc-arm-embedded` formulae installed `$ brew install gcc-arm-embedded`.
- - From the root of the directory, i.e. in `Jobbed`, execute `make -f Unix.mk`
+ - From the root of the directory, i.e. in `Jobbed`, execute `make -f Mac.mk init` to install the toolchain
+ - Then execute `make -f Mac.mk` to build the Raspberry Pi Image
  - The built image is found in `build/kernel7.img` and can be copied to the root of the Raspberry Pi SD card's first parition

-### Building MacOS with Cross Compiler from ARM's website
- - Clone the repository
- - Ensure you have the `gcc-arm-embedded` installed from the website, 10-3 2021 July
- - From the root of the directory, i.e. in `Jobbed`, execute `make -f Mac.mk`
- - The built image is found in `build/kernel7.img` and can be copied to the root of the Raspberry Pi SD card's first parition

 ### Building (Google Colab)
  - `!git clone https://github.com/TerminalCursor/Jobbed.git`
- - `!apt install gcc-arm-none-eabi`
+ - `!cd Jobbed; make -f Colab.mk init`
- - `!cd Jobbed; make -f Unix.mk`
+ - `!cd Jobbed; make -f Colab.mk`
  - The built image is found in `Jobbed/build/kernel7.img` and can be copied to the root of the Raspberry Pi SD card's first parition
  - Currently, it appears that the Ubuntu Distribution's cross compiler is not properly assembling the binaries.
 This issue is being looked into